 Work is progressing to review and strengthen core business processes across the organisation and align our approaches with the principles of Our Manchester.
-This work will be supported by improvements in technology and will have a significant impact on all staff but, in p[articular managers.
+This work will be supported by improvements in technology and will have a significant impact on all staff but, in particular, managers.

 The Council's most senior managers drive the work of the organisation to transform and deliver its obligations and objectives.
-Given the high profile status of Manchester, many also play a key role regionally, nationally and internationally on behalf of the City as well as undertaking responsibilities in support of other organisations focused on supporting the people and growth of Manchester and Greater Manchester.
+Given the high profile status of Manchester, many also play a key role regionally, nationally and internationally on behalf of the City as well as undertaking responsibilities in support of other organisations focused on supporting the people and growth of Manchester.

 In 2008 the Council made the decision to adopt the Manchester Minimum Wage Agreement which defined the Council's policy with regard to its lowest paid employees.
 The main drivers that led to the creation of the Manchester Minimum Wage were the impact of the economic downturn, positive links between wage levels and all aspects of wellbeing, the Council's Community Plan objectives, and the direct contribution this strategy had on the Community Strategy vision.
-The Manchester Minimum Wage (MMW) was subsequently reviewed and amended in 2012, 2014, 2015 and 2016 with the rate of pay consistent with the UK Living Wage, as set by the Living Wage Foundation, since April 2014.
+The Manchester Minimum Wage (MMW) has subsequently been reviewed and amended on a number of occasions with the rate of pay consistent with the UK Living Wage, as set by the Living Wage Foundation, since April 2014.